 1958 BMW 507 Engine - Source Wikisympathisant, CC BY-SA 4.0, via Wikimedia Commons

 The motor is made from aluminum alloy and displaces 3.2 liters in capacity.
 Some of the general specs of the motor include a set of dual 32NDIX two-barrel carburetors from Zenith, a polished combustion chamber surface, high-lift camshafts, and its oil pump which is chain-driven.
 With these mechanical jargons going under the hood, the engine produces 150 horsepower allowing the roadster to hit 60 mph in under 11.2 seconds and achieve a top speed of 125 mph.
-Transmission duties are handled by a close ratio 4-speed manual transmission.
+Transmission duties are handled by a close ratio of 4-speed manual transmission.

 Coming to the price of the car, BMW initially aimed at pricing the car within $5,000 to $6,000 since it was required to bridge the gap between the cheaper Triumph and MG cars and the Benz 300 SL.
 However, the final production model along with the hefty production costs pushed the price tag to $10,000.